David Permut: Feature films

 In addition to studio films, Permut has produced a number of independent films including Charlie Bartlett, Youth in Revolt, Struck by Lightning, and Match.

 David was the co-producer alongside Ben Stiller of the 2009 documentary The Boys: The Sherman Brothers' Story, and later The Fabulous Allan Carr.
 He is slated to produce the film Chippendales, based on the all-women's nightclub of the same name.
 He is already producing a documentary about Chippendales.

 Television

-His television credits include 1984's Love Leads the Way, 1991's A Triumph of the Heart: The Ricky Bell Story, 1992's Breaking the Silence, 2009's series Prayers for Bobby, and 2014's The Color of Rain.
+His television credits include 1984's Love Leads the Way, 1991's A Triumph of the Heart: The Ricky Bell Story, 1992's Breaking the Silence, 2009's series Prayers for Bobby, 2014's The Color of Rain, and 2023's Lawman: Bass Reeves.

 Theatre

 He has done theatre production, including the stage production of The Investigation: A Search for the Truth in Ten Acts.
 He is slated to produce the Broadway theatre stage production Behind the Candelabra.

 Personal life

 As of 2016, Permut has lived in Westwood, California.
 He has a second home in Palm Springs with his partner, John Seiber.